QwentNes/react-use-oauth2-popup/README.md

     * `onError?: ({ provider: string, method: string, errorCode: string, error?: TError }) => void`
       * Optional
       * This function will fire when an error occurs during the process
-      * `error` not empty only if the error was returned by the handler from the `useOAuthPopup` hook
+      * The `error` is not empty only if the error was returned by the handler from the `useOAuthPopup` hook or if the provider returned an error.
       * `errorCode` will be
         * ***State Mismatch*** - The state value returned after receiving the credentials does not match
         * ***Callback Error*** - The function passed to process the method in the `useOAuthPopup` hook failed with an error